vsfteam/vsf/source/hal/driver/template/README.md

 2. Implement an IPCore driver ${XXX_IP} from ${VENDOR}. codes between "IPCore" - "IPCore end" comments sections in the source code of the template are for these drivers.
+IPCore drivers are actually provided to peripherial drivers, so information in IPCore drivers should be open.
 Here ${VENDOR}/${XXX_IP} will be referenced in the source code of the template, please replace them with the actual name.

 3. Implement a emulated driver as if it's an specified peripherial.